fedi-e2ee/public-key-directory-specification/Specification.md

 * `action` -- **string (Action Type)** (required): Must be set to `AddAuxData`.
 * `message` -- **map**
   * `actor` -- **string (Actor ID)** (required): The canonical Actor ID for a given ActivityPub user.
-    This may be encrypted (if `actor-id-key` is set) at the time of creation.
+    This may be encrypted (if `symmetric-keys.actor` is set at the time of creation).
   * `aux-type` -- **string (Auxiliary Data Type)** (required): The identifier used by the Auxiliary Data extension.
   * `aux-data` -- **string** (required): The auxiliary data.
+    This may be encrypted (if `symmetric-keys.aux-data` is set at the time of creation).
   * `aux-id` -- **string** (optional): See [Auxiliary Data Identifiers](#auxiliary-data-identifiers).
 If provided, the server will validate that the aux-id is valid for the given type and data.
   * `time` -- **string (Timestamp)** (required): The current [timestamp](#timestamps).